cognitedata/code-sign-action/README.md

 - `CERTIFICATE_SHA1_HASH`: SHA1 fingerprint of the code signing certificate.
 - `CLIENT_CERTIFICATE`: Client authentication certificate created for the GitHub Actions service user in Digicert One.(.p12 file)
 - `CLIENT_CERTIFICATE_PASSWORD`: Client authentication certificate password created for the GitHub Actions service user in Digicert One.
+- `KEYPAIR_ALIAS`: Keypair alias value found in the "Keypair details" section of the "Certificates" page in your KeyLocker dashboard.

 ### Inputs